jluningp/smlnj-obscure-tutorials/pretty-printer.md

 ## Limitations

 Pretty printers can only be installed for monomorphic datatypes, which greatly limits their usefulness.
-I'd be wonderful to be able to pretty print custom-defined lists, sequences, etc, but sadly this isn't possible.
+It'd be wonderful to be able to pretty print custom-defined lists, sequences, etc, but sadly this isn't possible.